 Before you toss all your brushes in the trash, take note of these details that will hopefully help you learn how to detangle curly hair in a way that allows you to prevent damage, excess stretching, and even reduce frizz.
 Brushing curly hair is good, but how you do it will make a big difference in how intact you keep your curls.
-Here, find all of our best curly hair tips to make sure you brush the right way.
+Here, find all of our best curly hair tips from how often you should brush your hair, the products you should use, why patience is key, and why even your baby hairs deserve a little love too.
+Follow this guide, and you’ll be sure never to risk damaging your curls through brushing ever again.

 Before diving into a tutorial on hair brushing, let’s talk through how to pick the best brushes for different curl types.
 When you break down the anatomy of a hair brush, there are two main components to consider: the bristles and the handle.
 Finding the best curly hair brush for you is a matter of preference, but there are a few things you can keep in mind to help make sure you make a good choice.